 • Supports refactoring.

-Anjuta is a versatile IDE comprising a number of advanced programming facilities that focuses on providing simple and usable user interface for powerful and efficient development.
-Although it is open source software but it supports Linux platform only.
+Anjuta is a versatile IDE comprising a number of advanced programming facilities that focus on providing a simple and usable user interface for powerful and efficient development.
+Although it is open-source software, it only supports the Linux platform.

 Features: